tidb-samples/tidb-java-hibernate-quickstart/README.md

 English | [中文](/README-zh.md)

-This is an example project by PingCAP for connecting to TiDB using the mysqlclient library.
+This is an example project by PingCAP for connecting to TiDB using the Hibernate library.

 > TiDB is a MySQL-compatible database.
 [Hibernate](https://hibernate.org/orm/) is a currently popular open-source Java application persistence framework.
 Hibernate supports TiDB dialect from version `6.0.0.Beta2` and above, perfectly adapting to TiDB's features.